Local Escapes

 Fancy camping inside a volcano crater?
 Then Mount Franklin is the best campsite for you.

-You can't miss Mount Franklin, sticking out among cleared farmland, the mountain is covered in pine trees, which create one of the best free camping spots in Victoria with an excellent windless environment in the campground.
+You can't miss Mount Franklin, sticking out among cleared farmland, the mountain is covered in pine trees.
+The excellent windless environment in the campground has made this spot one of the best free camping sites in Victoria.

 Gunbower National Park